Skip to content

 Your child’s clinical team will know about the clinical trials for each treatment.
 They will have ‘real world’ information that is being collected and discussed all the time.

-In July 2024, we asked the pharmacy companies how many people had been treated across the world:
+In July 2024, we asked the pharmaceutical companies how many people had been treated across the world:

 • Biogen told us their latest update was that more than 14,000 people had been treated with Spinraza.